4 Common Myths About Plant-Based Proteins

-Myth Number 1: All plant-based proteins are incomplete proteins – making them less useful than their complete, animal-based counterparts.
+Myth #1: All plant-based proteins are incomplete proteins – making them less useful than their complete, animal-based counterparts.

 First and foremost, the notion that all plant-based proteins are incomplete proteins is blatantly and utterly false.
-While a good number of plant-based proteins may be incomplete, there certain plants and grains – like quinoa and buckwheat – that have been recognized as being complete proteins.1-2
+While a good number of plant-based proteins may be incomplete, certain plants and grains – like quinoa and buckwheat – have been recognized as complete proteins.1-2

-What’s more, an “incomplete” protein (regardless of where it may be sourced from), is far from useless so far as our bodies are concerned.
-“Incomplete” proteins earn the designation because they’ve been found to be missing one or more of the nine essential amino acids (i.e. those amino acids that the body needs in order to function, but can’t synthesize on its own).
+An "incomplete" protein (regardless of where it may be sourced from), is far from useless so far as our bodies are concerned.
+"Incomplete" proteins earn the designation because they've been found to be missing one or more of the nine essential amino acids (i.e. those amino acids that the body needs to function but can't synthesize on its own).

 When we ingest an incomplete protein – in any form – our bodies don't ignore it because it's incomplete; instead, they treat it like any other protein source and break it down into its component amino acids, which are then stored in the body until they are needed.
 The body's ability to combine amino acids from multiple sources leads us directly into myth number two!

-Myth Number 2: To make the most of the plant-proteins, you must combine them with other complementary proteins.
+Myth #2: To make the most of the plant-proteins, you must combine them with other complementary proteins.

 Assuming that you or any other individual who's taking a plant-based protein are in the habit of maintaining a healthy and balanced diet (that's meeting all of your nutritional needs) then there's no scientifically backed reason for you to guarantee that you're combining that protein with another, complementary protein.

-As numerous studies have pointed out, including this 2009 study published by the Academy of Nutrition and Dietetics, eating a diet that includes a variety of plant foods over the course of the day should be more than enough to provide you with healthy amounts of all nine essential amino acids.
+As numerous studies have pointed out, including a 2019 study published by the National Center for Biotechnology Information, eating a diet that includes a variety of plant foods over the course of the day should be more than enough to provide you with healthy amounts of all nine essential amino acids.

 Myth Number 3: Plant-based proteins have too many carbs.